Aizhanbaibolot/DA-Portfolio/README.md

-# Capstone 2
+# House prices
-* Analysis of the home prices dataset.
+Analysis of the house prices dataset.
 Conducted statistical analysis using t-test Visualization, statement
 Interpretation of the results